Mahle Lecture in Progressive Christian Thought

 The Wesley Center

-Please join us for a unique opportunity to engage in meaningful interfaith dialogue, learn from global Scriptural Reasoning leaders, and reflect on how sacred traditions can guide efforts to repair our world.
+The 2025 lecture and workshop provided a unique opportunity to engage in meaningful interfaith dialogue, learn from global Scriptural Reasoning leaders, and reflect on how sacred traditions can guide efforts to repair our world.

 Scriptural Reasoning and Indigenous Wisdom